-“My Spotify Status was 50% lower this year due to the cell phone policy,” he said.
+Sophomore Patrick Hong admits that he took advantage of the unclear policy last year.
+As a freshman, Hong says his ears were constantly plugged into tunes.
+“My Spotify Status is 50% lower this year due to the cell phone policy,” he said.

+Sophomore Nataly Garcia confessed that last year she would find herself looking at random videos on her phone during class, including watching someone make bake-less lemon bars.
 “Nara Smith was trending and she likes making everything homemade.
-She would make homemade napkins too, I don’t know why that interested me a lot,” Garcia said.
+She would make homemade napkins, too.
+I don’t know why that interested me a lot,” Garcia said.

-The FUHS cell phone policy has been in place for a long time.
-However, teachers were free to determine their own cell phone policy in the classroom in prior years.
-While in theory more freeing for teachers, a lot of teachers found that no unifying cell phone policy led to a lot of confusion among students.
+The FUHS cell phone policy had been in place for a long time.
+However, teachers were free to determine their own classroom policies.

 Then, Governor Gavin Newsom signed the Phone-Free School Act last year, requiring California school districts to implement some sort of policy limiting cell phone use in class by July 2026.
-While FUHS already technically had a policy, this prompted them to address the teacher’s concerns, according to Assistant Principal Leticia Gonzalez.
+While FUHS already technically had a policy, the new law prompted administrators to address the teachers’ concerns, according to assistant principal Leticia Gonzalez.

 “A lot of teachers were requesting a unified approach,” Gonzalez said.
 “So this year, coming down from the state of California and now to the district, it made perfect sense to just say, okay, cell phones away during class time.”

-In an anonymous survey the Tribe Tribune sent out, teachers reported positive effects coming from the cell phone policy.
+The Tribe Tribune surveyed 583 students and 36 teachers.
+Teachers reported positive effects coming from the cell phone policy.
 75% said it was “very true” that the cell phone policy benefited students’ learning.
 The majority said it was either “very true” or “somewhat true” that there has been increased focus and productivity in class this year.

 “A cohesive, campus-wide policy seems to help students know what to expect and adhere to the policy,” one teacher commented on the survey.
 Another commented, “I am so glad to have a school wide cell phone policy again!
 So much better for classroom culture and student learning!”

-Reactions among students in a similar anonymous survey are more mixed, with a relatively even split on if the cell phone policy increases focus and productivity in class or not.
-A lot of students commented criticisms of the policy, saying it’s too strict, that music from their phone helps them focus, or that they don’t believe the policy is that effective.
+Reactions among students in a similar anonymous survey are more mixed, with a relatively even split on if the cell phone policy increases focus and productivity in class.
+Several students criticized the policy, saying it’s too strict, that music from their phone helps them focus, or that they don’t believe the policy is that effective.

 “My learning ability doesn’t change with or without my phone,” one student commented.

-A sophomore at FUHS Lia Kim addressed that even if the school sees phones as a distraction, the phones are really useful for students.
+Sophomore Lia Kim said that even if the school sees phones as a distraction, the phones are really useful for students.

 “Students probably nowadays use their phones, but I don’t use my phone.
 I only use it to use the calculator, along with trying to gain extra notes like during homework time in class.
 I sometimes charge my Chromebook so I don’t have access to do my assignments usually, so then I would just pull out my phone and then just take notes on it through there.”